antonfirsov/docs/2022/10-Oct/slaying-zombie-no-repro-crashes-with-infersharp/slaying-zombie-no-repro-crashes-with-infersharp.md

 -	Developer tool extensions: [VS2022](https://marketplace.visualstudio.com/items?itemName=matthew-jin.infersharp) and [VSCode](https://marketplace.visualstudio.com/items?itemName=matthew-jin.infersharp-ext)
 -	Build time tools: [Github Action](https://github.com/marketplace/actions/infersharp), [Azure Pipelines](https://github.com/microsoft/infersharp/blob/main/.build/azure-pipelines-example-multistage.yml)
 -	Configured Environment: [WSL](https://github.com/microsoft/infersharp/blob/main/RUNNING_INFERSHARP_ON_WINDOWS.md) and [Docker](https://github.com/microsoft/infersharp/blob/main/RUNNING_IN_DOCKER.md)

+* You might notice that the first created object is stored into the stream field, whereas the second one is followed by an invocation of stream’s setter method.
+A naïve approach might not realize that these both have the ultimate effect of storing the object into the field.
+Infer#’s semantic analysis of stream’s setter method determines this equivalence.